 #2 - Joan, I think this is a fabulous idea.
 I am guessing it comes from you!
 Anyhow, I will think about a couple of themes from that list that I would like to write an essay on and send it to you.
 Or is it to be sent directly to the site?
 I'll look it up later.

-You know that in our ancestral religion, everyday is a celebration!
+You know that in our ancestral religion, every day is a celebration!
 We celebrate life, our ancestors, our families, our friends, our country, the world, the universe.
 I am blessed to have been born "Haitian".
 Though my people in many ways are still in bondage, many are free in their minds and their souls.
 So, to me, there is nothing more beautiful than the black rural communities of Haiti.
-This is where I found myself while working i

-n the provinces of Haiti, more than 30 years ago.
-Sometime when we meet again, I'll bring over some photos of some of these provinces for you to see just how beautiful!
-We'll talk later.
-Have a blessed day.
+Sometime when we meet again, I'll bring photos of some of these provinces for you to see just how beautiful!

 Ayibobo, Daniele Vanyan Neges